lgsandbox/nextjs_md_blog_onfleek/README.md

 # ...ON FLEEK

-This is the original nextjs/vercel demo version seen here:
+This is a conversion of the OG nextjs/vercel demo version seen here:

 [https://next-blog-starter.vercel.app/](https://next-blog-starter.vercel.app/)